Sports Coach Logo Sports Coach Training Principles Fitness Components

 Harry Rose explains why first aid should be on every coach's radar.

-It is almost unthinkable, in this day and age, that anyone involved with sports at any level would not give serious consideration to first aid.
+In this day and age, it is almost unthinkable that anyone involved with sports at any level would not seriously consider first aid.
 Yet far too many athletes suffer the prolonged effects of injury due to a lack of proper medical care.
-If you are a coach who doesn't draw correlations between first aid and sports injuries, it is time to change your thinking.
+It is time to change your thinking if you are a coach who doesn't draw correlations between first aid and sports injuries.

 First aid should be something a coach thinks about before the start of a new season.
 It is something they should continue thinking about whenever they work with athletes.
 The reality is that proper first aid can mean the difference between a complete recovery or a devastating injury that could end an athlete's career.